inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 ** BETA **

-This is a beta release and shouldn't be classed as realiable.
-There will be bugs and faults - hopefully not to many.
-Bug reports are curical to improving the plugin.
+This is a beta release and shouldn't be classed as reliable.
+There will be bugs and faults - hopefully not too many.
+Bug reports are crucial to improving the plugin.

 **Features**

 * Unlimited Quizzes.
 * Unlimited Surveys.
 * Unlimited number of sections for quizzes and surveys.
-* Automarking for quizzes with all multiple choice questions.
+* Auto marking for quizzes with all multiple choice questions.
 * Ability to limit quizzes and surveys to one submission per IP address.
-* Ability to send customized notification emails.
+* Ability to send customised notification emails.
 * Ability to send notification emails to a single email address,multiple email addresses or a group of WordPress users.
 * Ability to have notification emails only be sent if the user got a certain score.
 * Ability to have surveys and quizzes be taken by registered WordPress members only.